Comments

 Finally I understand that XKCD!
 Never got the joke until now.
 Live and learn.
 Yay Pipedot!

-Re: A litle confused about the info here (Score: 4, Insightful)
+Re: A litle confused about the info here (Score: 4, Informative)

 by zafiro17@pipedot.org in Kerbal Space Program on 2014-04-02 14:57 (#YE)